italoadler/bitbooks/coding_trig/book/chapter_02/chapter_02.md

 *Listing 2-1*

-You can mentally test this with a common angle like 90 degrees, which is PI/2 radians.
-Putting 90 as an argument to the first function, you get 90/180 or 1/2, times Math.PI equals PI/2.
+You can mentally test this with a common angle like 90 degrees, which is π/2 radians.
+Putting 90 as an argument to the first function, you get 90/180 or 1/2, times π equals π/2.

-Or, putting PI/2 into the second function, you get (PI/2)/PI which works out to 1/2.
+Or, putting π/2 into the second function, you get (π/2)/π which works out to 1/2.
 Times 180 equals 90.

 ## Properties of Triangles